Yups11/battleship-game/README.md

 ### Bugs
 - __Solved bugs__
--
--I comment the code on line 31-37 because random point on game area can be the same for both players because is random for computer.
+- I comment the code on line 31-37 because random point on game area can be the same for both players because is random for computer.

 - __Remain bugs__